mgmeyers/obsidian-style-settings/README.md

 */
 ```

-See [example.css](example.css) for a more detailed example taken from the [California Coast Theme](https://github.com/mgmeyers/obsidian-california-coast-theme).
+See [here](https://github.com/mgmeyers/obsidian-california-coast-theme/blob/main/src/000-css-settings.css) for a more detailed example taken from the [California Coast Theme](https://github.com/mgmeyers/obsidian-california-coast-theme).

 Each setting definition must be separated by a dash (`-`).
 There are 7 setting types.